rust-lang/rfcs/text/0000-optimize-attr.md

 # Summary
 [summary]: #summary

-This RFC introduces the `#[optimize]` attribute for controlling optimisation level on a per-item basis.
+This RFC introduces the `#[optimize]` attribute for controlling optimization level on a per-item basis.

 # Motivation
 [motivation]: #motivation

-Currently, rustc has only a small number of optimisation options that apply globally to the crate.
-With LTO and RLIB-only crates these options become applicable to a whole-program, which reduces the ability to control optimisation even further.
+Currently, rustc has only a small number of optimization options that apply globally to the crate.
+With LTO and RLIB-only crates these options become applicable to a whole-program, which reduces the ability to control optimization even further.

 For applications such as embedded, it is critical, that they satisfy the size constraints.
-This means, that code must consciously pick one or the other optimisation level.
-Absence of a method to selectively optimise different parts of a program in different ways precludes users from utilising the hardware they have to the greatest degree.
+This means, that code must consciously pick one or the other optimization level.
+Absence of a method to selectively optimize different parts of a program in different ways precludes users from utilising the hardware they have to the greatest degree.

-With a C toolchain selective optimisation is fairly easy to achieve by compiling the relevant codegen units (objects) with different options.
+With a C toolchain selective optimization is fairly easy to achieve by compiling the relevant codegen units (objects) with different options.
 In Rust ecosystem, where the concept of such units does not exist, an alternate solution is necessary.

-With the `#[optimize]` attribute it is possible to annotate the optimisation level of separate items, so that they are optimized differently from the global optimisation option.
+With the `#[optimize]` attribute it is possible to annotate the optimization level of separate items, so that they are optimized differently from the global optimization option.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ## `#[optimize(size)]`

-Sometimes, optimisations are a trade-off between execution time and the code size.
-Some optimisations, such as loop unrolling increase code size many times on average (compared to original function size) for marginal performance benefits.
-In case such optimisation is not desirable…
+Sometimes, optimizations are a trade-off between execution time and the code size.
+Some optimizations, such as loop unrolling increase code size many times on average (compared to original function size) for marginal performance benefits.
+In case such optimization is not desirable…

 ```rust